wiebew/bacula-ansible/README.md

 install bacula client and server with ansible

-Currently assumes one remote client
+Currently assumes one remote client.
+Client has a running mysql database.
+The database credentials are stored in /root/.my.conf.
+This script is meant for the server created by the https://github.com/wiebew/ispconfig_install ansible script

 #### Usage
 create vars.yml file, copy it from vars.yml.example